asuradev99/hashlife/README.md

 + `hashlife.cpp`: My default implementation of the HashLife algorithm without multithreading
 + `threadlife.cpp`: My implementation of HashLife with multithreading
 + `rle_parser.py`: A GOL pattern file parser which turns a pattern file from an encoded format (RLE) to a loadable configuration into the hashlife programs
-+ `patterns/`: A directory containing the siz pattern files used in my Extended Essay.
++ `patterns/`: A directory containing six pattern files used in my Extended Essay.

 ## Pattern Files